 In some cases, it’s enough.

 In some other cases, though… it’s not.
 But luckily, this isn’t the end of the world.
-There are clever ways to integrate your WordPress-enabled online store to the rest of your book keeping system.
+There are clever ways to integrate your WordPress-enabled online store into the rest of your bookkeeping system.

 Find The Right Hosting